mmoran0032/essentials/README.md

 - soundconverter: converts between audio file formats
 - npm: for NODE.js enabled applications
 - tree: better views of directory structure
-- xclip: copy info from the terminal to the clipboard